diegonmarcos/graphic/C2_fdf/2_SRC/README.md

 # THE CHOSEN GRAPHIC LIBRARY IN UNIX
-The choice of X11 for MiniLibX was likely made because:
+The choice is MiniLibX that is on top of X11:
 1. It was ubiquitous on Linux systems when MiniLibX was created
 2. It provides a reasonable balance of simplicity and capability
 3. It doesn't require additional dependencies beyond what's standard on Linux